Your cart is currently empty!

 However, a white paper by the Dark Sky Society rated the mean lumens for a 400-Watt Metal Halide to be 20,500 lumens and the life expectancy to be around 15,000 hours.
 This paints a much better picture of how HIDs behave in real life because it considers the very real problem of lumen degradation.

 As you can see, metal halide bulbs start out with extremely high lumen output (known as initial lumens).
 But the keywords there are “starts out with.”

 It is not uncommon to lose 20% of those lumens within the first 6 months of use.
-36,000 initial lumens is bright.
+36,000 initial lumens are bright.
 Unfortunately, you won’t get to enjoy that powerful shine for long.
 Chances are that within 6 months your new HID light will be below 30,000 lumens.

 Metal halides are known to lose their lumens quickly.
 At the halfway point of its life, around 4,000 to 10,000 hours, there will already be a lumen depreciation of 50%.
 But this doesn’t take into account lumen loss due to reflected light.
 Let us explain.

 Metal Halide bulbs emit light omnidirectionally.
 Omnidirectional lights produce light in a 360 degree pattern.
 In order to make this distributed shine useful, you need to collect and focus the Metal Halide lumens.
 You need to add a reflector to do this.
 But there is an inherent problem with the physics of reflected light.

 A lumen that bounces off the reflector and doesn’t immediately leave and is pointed back at the reflector or bulb itself is a lost light lumen.
 Any light particle that bounces more than once can be considered lost, or not usable.
 You can lose as much as 30% of the light in this reflective bounce.
 We’ve given you the facts, so now it’s onto the figures.

 An industrial metal halide high bay, one that is rated at 400 Watts, produces around 36,000 lumens.
 After 6 months we would expect the fixture’s effective lumen efficiency to be:

 - 36,000 lumens – 20% (initial lumen loss) = 28,800 lumens.